Where are they now? The 15 kids handed Man Utd debuts by Van Gaal

-Poole made his only appearance for United to date as a late substitute in the big victory over Midtjylland which marked Marcus Rashford’s breakthrough.
+Poole made his only appearance for United as a late substitute in the big victory over Midtjylland which marked Marcus Rashford’s breakthrough.

 The defender has revealed the likes of Paul Pogba, Jesse Lingard and Rashford took him under their wing at the club, telling the BBC: “They know it takes time.
 I get a bit ahead of myself sometimes and they tell me ‘take your time’ and ‘slow down.'”

 After making 14 first-team appearances in 2015-16, Borthwick-Jackson was rewarded with a new long-term contract, but the left-back’s career has stalled since then.

 Loan spells at Wolves and Leeds United were both terminated early amid questions about his attitude, and the 23-year-old joined Oldham Athletic on loan in January 2020.

 A 95th-minute substitute appearance against Arsenal was all Weir mustered in a United shirt, and a subsequent move to Hull City was derailed by terrible misfortune with injuries.

 The further we go through this, the more the extent of injuries Van Gaal had to cope with becomes apparent.
 Riley started the 5-1 win over Midtjylland, with his only other appearance for United coming as a substitute against Shrewsbury just a few days before.

 An injury ended a loan spell at Sheffield United and the defender spent two years at Bradford City before joining Carlisle United in 2020, where he has made over 75 appearances.